shanecav84/rubocop-ordered_methods/README.md

 ## Usage

 You need to tell RuboCop to load the OrderedMethods extension.
-There are three ways to do this:
+There are two ways to do this:

 ### RuboCop configuration file